hackware1993/Flutter_ConstraintLayout/README.md

 11. constraints and widgets separation
 12. barrier
 13. dimension ratio
+    1. widthHeightRatio: 1 / 3,
+    2. ratioBaseOnWidth: true, (the default value is null, which means automatic inference.
+The size of the undetermined side will be calculated using the determined side based on the aspect ratio.
+The undetermined side must be matchConstraint, and the determined side can be matchParent, fixed size(>=0), matchConstraint)
 14. relative id
     1. rId(3) represents the 3th child element, and so on
     2. sId(-1) represents the previous sibling element, and so on